Skip to the main content.

 On the next subpage, enable both features by checking the boxes Control external sharing from labelled SharePoint sites & Use Azure AD Conditional Access to protect labelled SharePoint sites.

 To fulfil our consideration, we will choose the options Only people in your organization, and Block access from unmanaged devices.
+Define external sharing

 The next step will not apply to our scenario.
+This scenario does not apply

 On the last page we can review and validate our overall label configuration before creating it.